indirect/andre.arko.net/_posts/2018-05-24-everyone-knows-a-lunar-cycle-is-28-days.md

 ---
 <h3 class="subtitle">or, falsehoods werewolves believe about time</h3>

+<small>This blog post was eventually given as a talk at [@bangbangconwest](https://bangbangcon.com/west).
+The [slides](https://speakerdeck.com/indirect/how-to-calculate-the-phase-of-the-moon-very-very-badly) are also available.</small>

 A few years ago, I collaborated with [@sailorhg](https://twitter.com/sailorhg) to make an iPhone app: a lunar calendar (for witches and werewolves), [Luna](https://itunes.apple.com/us/app/luna-lunar-calendar-for-witches/id1052484934).
 She also made a swanky website for it over at [witchy.co](http://witchy.co).

 She created the concept and visual design, as well as managing the freelancers who provided the music and lunar horoscopes.
 I wrote the code, excited to have the chance to ship a mobile app and learn Swift.